Installer Directory

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

-Initially, you're probably wondering how they can save you money since heat pumps require electricity in order to operate which is three times more expensive than gas.
+Initially, you're probably wondering how they can save you money since heat pumps require electricity to operate which is three times more expensive than gas.
 We've all heard that heat pumps are efficient but what does this mean?
 A simple calculation could be, if you have a system efficiency of 3, in order to generate 9,000kWh of heat, you will require 3,000 units (kWh) of electricity a year, which will cost £1020 (assuming an electricity unit cost of 34p/kWh).

 • The type of heat pump you’re planning to install